JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/Snowy_ARMageddon/README.md

 One down and one to go!

-Our original solution for the next step was unintended and no longer avaible.
-Instead, you can use curl to access the Police Police login panel.
+*Our original solution for the next step was unintended and no longer avaible.
+Instead, you can use curl to access the Cyber Police login panel.*

-curl -s -u 'admin:Y3tiStarCur!ouspassword=admin' http://host:8080/ -L
+`curl -s -u 'admin:Y3tiStarCur!ouspassword=admin' http://host:8080/ -L`

 <p align="left">
   <img height=400 img src=./readme_assets/login2.PNG/>